scratchaddons-community/scradd/.github/CODE_OF_CONDUCT.md

 -   The use of sexualized language or imagery, and sexual attention or advances of any kind
 -   Trolling, insulting or derogatory comments, and personal or political attacks
 -   Public or private harassment
--   Publishing other's private information, such as a physical or email address, without their explicit permission
+-   Publishing other’s private information, such as a physical or email address, without their explicit permission
 -   Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities